 Over the last several years, I have drawn a lot of concept art.
+It is an important part of my writing process.
 From costumes for The Gotham Enigma‘s Nighthawk, to scene ideas for my books, I have put many of my ideas on a paper or digital canvas.
-But why is that important for writers?
+But why is that important for my writing?

 To be honest, it might just be my writing style.
 When I start developing my story, it is all in my head.
 Sometimes I don’t even write down character names.
 Instead, I imagine what it would look like.
 In fact, if you came upon me unexpectedly you might hear me working out plot twist and conversations out loud.
 Therefore, not being able to close my eyes and see my characters can be a serious problem.
 Having my characters jumbled?
 Even worse.